Taitava/obsidian-shellcommands/README.md

 **This plugin doesn't come with any kind of warranty in case it does something bad to your files!** If you know programming, [check the source code in GitHub](https://github.com/Taitava/obsidian-shellcommands) so you know how it executes commands.

 ## Main issues
 - **Windows & PowerShell: Non-English characters can be corrupted in output**.
 Input _might_ work ok.
-Read more: #157.
+Read more: [discussion #157](https://github.com/Taitava/obsidian-shellcommands/discussions/157).
 Linux and Mac users should not have this issue.
 - Special characters in `{{variable}}` values are escaped (except if CMD.EXE is used as a shell), but it's **still experimental**.
 Potential escaping problems can be dangerous.
 [Documentation about how special characters are escaped in variable values](https://publish.obsidian.md/shellcommands/Variables/Escaping+special+characters+in+variable+values).
 Edit 2022-03-11: Now that the escaping system has been in use for a few months, it seems that it works quite nicely.
 However, more experience is still welcome.
 Edit 2022-06-10: Changed the link to point to documentation that contains newer information than [issue #11](https://github.com/Taitava/obsidian-shellcommands/issues/11).
 - **No mobile support**, because the plugin uses NodeJS's `child_process`, so I've flagged this plugin as desktop only.
 I do not have any plans at the moment to research an ability to make this work on mobile.
 If you have some clues, please start a discussion in GitHub.